Bakrie Group: Pelita Jaya Bakrie (1987–present)

-Pelita Jaya Basketball Club was founded in 1987 by Bakrie Group.
+The Pelita Jaya Basketball Club was founded in 1987 by the Bakrie Group.
 Pelita Jaya is a three-time national basketball league champion.
-Currently the club management is led by Syailendra Bakrie and currently competing in Indonesian Basketball League (IBL).
+The club is managed by Syailendra Bakrie and competes in the Indonesian Basketball League (IBL).

-Football club
+Football clubs

 Pelita Jaya F.C.
 (1986–2011)

-Bakrie Group founded Pelita Jaya F.C. in 1986, which won three Galatama titles.
-Originally based in Jakarta, the club moved home bases several times starting in 2000 until it was sold in 2012.
+Bakrie Group founded Pelita Jaya F.C. in 1986, and the club won three Galatama titles.
+Originally based in Jakarta, the club relocated several times, beginning in 2000, before being sold in 2012.
 The club is currently known as Madura United.

 At the time of Bakrie Group's sale of Pelita F.C., the group purchased Arema F.C.; a merger between the two was considered, but was later cancelled in 2012.

 C.S.
 Visé (2011–2014)

 C.S.
-Visé, a second division league Belgium football club was acquired by Bakrie Group in 2011, during Bakrie's ownership Indonesian youth players like Syamsir Alam, Manahati Lestusen and Alfin Tuasalamony were called to play for the club.
+Visé, a second division league Belgium football club was acquired by Bakrie Group in 2011, during Bakrie's ownership Indonesian youth players such as Syamsir Alam, Manahati Lestusen, and Alfin Tuasalamony were called to play for the club.
 C.S Vise was eventually sold by Bakrie Group in 2014.

 Brisbane Roar (2012–present)

 Bakrie Group, through PT.
-Pelita Jaya Cronus acquired A-League title-holders Brisbane Roar FC in 2011.
-Bakrie Group initially purchased 70% of the club shares, but in 2012 the Football Federation Australia (FFA) announced that the Bakrie Group has acquired 100% ownership of A-League club Brisbane Roar FC.
-In May 2016, Brisbane Roar faced an administrative and financial turbulences when the team ownership held investment in the club, resulting in Brisbane Roar failure to pay staff and players.
+Pelita Jaya Cronus, acquired A-League title-holders Brisbane Roar FC in 2011.
+Bakrie Group initially purchased 70% of the club shares, but in 2012 the Football Federation Australia (FFA) announced that the Bakrie Group has acquired 100% ownership of the club.
+In May 2016, Brisbane Roar faced administrative and financial turbulences when the team ownership held investment in the club, resulting in Brisbane Roar failure to pay staff and players.